datasciencegrok/datasciencegrok/README.md

 ## 🚀 About Me
 I'm Harshit Mishra, data science autodidactic who dedicated to make data science approachable, exciting, and educational for everyone!

-🤷‍♂️ What to Expect:

-Tutorials, Theories, Research, Opinion, and Observation.

 🌟 Join the DataScienceGrok Mission! 🌟